Lawrecesss/Chess/README.md

-This chess is not in its final version yet.
+This chess game is not in its final version yet.